 Set into the west wall of the tower are a pair of late 12th-century grave slabs.
 The slabs were moved here from the chancel, where they were said locally to cover the grave of a Templar knight.

 The Sacring Bell

 One of the most interesting features is the 16th-century screen, which is not as colourful as many in Norfolk, but it has a rare feature, for hanging from the top of the north side is a sacring bell, one of just two such bells in England remaining in its original position on its rood screen.
 The sacring bell, also known as a sanctus bell, was rung when the Host is elevated while celebrating High Mass.

 On the walls are funeral hatchments to the Ward family, who lived at Salhouse Hall from the early 18th century until 1955.
 There are numerous wall monuments to members of the Ward family.
 One of the finest is to Lieutenant Colonel Richard Ward of the East Norfolk Regiment of Militia, who died in 1799.
 His epitaph tells us that he was:

 A Gentleman in every Station and Relation of Life, military, civil, social, and domestic, eminently assiduous, sincere, polite, benevolent, friendly, affectionate, With manly Composure, and Christian Resignation, he closed an active and useful Life on the 7th day of June 1799, in the 69th Year of his Age.

 On the exterior of the church is a fascinating family memorial to Ward family members, spanning over 150 years.
-There are a dozen names listed, but two in particular jumped out at me.
+There are a dozen names listed, but two, in particular, jumped out at me.
 The first was Henry Ward, who died in 1784 at just 11 years of age.
 Even more poignant was the entry for Brenda Zilla Ward, who died in 1891 aged just 11 months.
 The final name is Zilla Mary Ward (d.
-1935) and there is space below her name for at least another 6 or 7 names.
+1935) and there is space below her name for at least another six or seven names.